Gender issues in the American Civil War: In camp

 At camp, "barracks favorites" were available.
 These were inexpensive novels of a sexual nature.
 Photographs of nudity were available as well, and were purchased by both enlisted men and officers.
 These twelve by fifteen inch pictures cost $1.20 for a dozen, or ten cents for a single picture.
 These were usually pictures of nude women doing innocent things; nude women that were engaging in actual sexual activity were usually not white, but either black or Native American.
 With the soldiers being far away from their wives and sweethearts, it is speculated these were used for masturbation, and not just for entertainment.
 Only three of the novels are still known to exist; they are located at the Kinsey Institute of Indiana University in Bloomington, Indiana.

-However, this is not to say females were not available for sex.
+However, this is not to say women were not available for sex.
 Prostitutes were among the camp followers following behind marching troops.
 Popular legend has it that they were so common around the Army of the Potomac when Union general Joseph Hooker was in command that the term "hooker" was coined to describe them; however, the term had been in use since 1845.
 The number of prostitutes around Hooker's division only "cemented" the term.

 This led to many cases of venereal disease.
 Among white Union soldiers there was a total of 73,382 syphilis cases and 109,397 gonorrhea cases.
 The total rate of venereal disease among the white Union troops was 82 cases per 1,000 men, where before and after the war the rate was 87 of 1,000.
 Union black troops, however, had rates of 34 per 1,000 for syphilis and 44 per 1,000 for gonorrhea.
 Cases were most prominent around larger cities like Nashville, Tennessee; New Orleans; Richmond, Virginia; and Washington, D.C.
 Numbers for Confederates are unknown, but are assumed to be less, due to Confederate soldiers being less likely to be in cities.